solana-foundation/developer-content/docs/core/accounts.md

   account stores the address of an executable data account (which stores the compiled program code) and the update authority for the program (address authorized to make changes to the program).
-- **Program Executable Data Account**: An account that stores the executable byte code of the program.
+- **Program Executable Data Account**: An account that contains the executable byte code of the program.
 - **Buffer Account**: A temporary account that stores byte code while a program is being actively deployed or upgraded.
 Once the process is complete, the data